shilecy/coffebot/README.md

 This project was developed solely for the purpose of a technical assessment and educational demonstration.
 It includes data scraped from the publicly available ZUS Coffee website strictly for non-commercial, research, and learning purposes.

 All trademarks, logos, and brand names are the property of their respective owners.
-If you are a representative of ZUS Coffee and would like your data removed or this project modified, please feel free to reach out via the contact details in this repository.